KKM: To start can you tell me something about you and talk about your artistic development? Since when do you actually like music?

 KKM: What are the themes of your lyrics and in which way they influence you?
 Do you believe that lyrics are more important than music, don’t you?

 Johan: No, usually I think the music is more important than lyrics, but of course, the lyrics can’t be BAD.
 It is always fun if they mean SOMETHING.
 But this time I think we had a mission for the whole album, so I think everyone really took their anger and fright about the world today and just putted it in the lyrics, so I am very proud of the lyrics of this album!

 KKM: How important is in your opinion the image and personal appearance of a band in the current music scene?

-KKM: What is your favourite audience?
+KKM: What is your favorite audience?
 Is there a special one, you would like address your music to?
-Is there “the” difference between the German audience and the audience abroad?
+Is there “the” difference between the Russian audience and the audience abroad?

 KKM: What can you tell us about your upcoming Live performances?

-KKM: How do you imagine SEADRAKE?
+KKM: How do you imagine The Exploding Boy?
 What is it with you on the stage that’s special?